JaredStemper/Scylla/README.md

   * install and configuring tmux, pipenv, dnsrecon, smbmap, docker, and msf db

 ### Unauthenticated:
-* Note - this stage expects a masscan to have been ran and then the portsort utility having created a directory under `/RSM/scans/Lists` __AND__ for a dc or multiple DCs to have been set under `/RSM/dcIP.txt`.
+* Note - this stage expects a masscan to have been ran and then the portsort utility having created a directory under `/RSM/scans/Lists` __AND__ for a DC or multiple DCs to have been set under `/RSM/dcIP.txt`.
 * Manual:
   * nmap, asreproast, zerologon
 * Automatic: